Two men have handed themselves into police over an incident that sparked a mass evacuation at London’s Oxford Circus tube station.

-Armed police raced to Oxford Circus Tube station and Oxford Street after receiving 999 calls reporting that shots had been fired.
+Armed police were deployed to the underground station and Oxford Street after receiving 999 calls reporting that shots had been fired.

-But around 90 minutes after responding, police said there was no evidence of any shots, casualties or suspects.
+Around 90 minutes after responding to the emergency calls, police said there was no evidence of any shots, casualties or suspects.

-In a statement the Met said: "Given the nature of the information received, the Met responded in line with our existing operation as if the incident was terrorism, including the deployment of armed officers.
+The Met said in a statement: "Given the nature of the information received, the Met responded in line with our existing operation as if the incident was terrorism, including the deployment of armed officers.

 "Officers working with colleagues from British Transport Police carried out an urgent search of the area.
 No casualties, evidence of any shots fired or any suspects were located by police."

-Describing the panic, BBC producer Helen Bushby said: "I was just walking down from the BBC towards the Tube and there was a mass stampede away from the Tube as fast as they could.
+BBC producer Helen Bushby described the panic, saying: "I was just walking down from the BBC towards the Tube and there was a mass stampede away from the Tube as fast as they could.

 "They were crying, they were screaming, they were dropping their shopping bags.
 It was a very panicked scene.